voxpelli/node-tema/README.md

 ## Methods of Tema instances

-* **render(template[, variables], callback)** – renders a simple template – preprocessing and processing the data and then discovering the template file or method and if a file, rendering that file with the theme's rendering engine or the default one
+* **render(template[, variables][, context], callback)** – renders a simple template – first preprocessing and processing the data and then discovering the template file or method and if a file, rendering that file with the theme's rendering engine or the default one.
+If a *context* object is supplied then any context data added from within the template, using the `block()` template method will get added to that object.
 * **recursiveRenderer(element, callback)** – is sent a collection of element and child elements, which it processes asynchronously to form a final rendered result.
 This is a lot like `drupal_render()` and enables eg. a full HTML-page to be constructed without the templates themselves or their preprocessors/processors needing to know what subtemplates to render.
 Types can also be set up with defaults to make certain repeatable elements on a page easier to add, like eg. form elements.
+* **getPublicPaths()** – returns an array of paths to public assets – starting with the current theme and then continuing with the public paths of the parents.
+This array can then be used to eg. set up the static Express middleware to have Express find these assets.
+* **option(key[, value])** – if you eg. want to set the *locals* option after you have initialized the Tema instance, then you can do so with this method.
+If `value` is undefined then the value of the option will be returned instead.

 ### Promises